yeonho1/yeonho1/README.md

  - a student of Yeoksam Middle School (9th grade)
  - He/Him

+## My interests

+### Computer Science

+ - I'm currently learning C, C++.
+ - I want to learn about information security in the future.

+### Sports

+ - I often watch KBO League; I am a fan of Doosan Bears.
+ - I like to play VALORANT.

 <!--
 **yeonho1/yeonho1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.